 Acting Director, ITIS at the ITIS Secretariat, Smithsonian Institution, Washington DC, USA.

-David Nicolson, ITIS Data Development Coordinator, USGS/Smithsonian Institution, Washington DC, USA.
+ITIS Data Development Leader, USGS/Smithsonian Institution, Washington DC, USA.

 Luvie Paglinawan, Annual Checklist Dataset

 Compiler, at the Species 2000 Philippines Office, WorldFish Center, Los-Baños,